ftt01/meteo-retriever/it/taa/aa/opendata-bz/README.md

 1. Install Python: Ensure you have Python 3.9 installed.
 You can download it from the official Python website.

 2. Create an env

-    pyenv virtualenv 3.9.7 opendata-bz
+    <code>pyenv virtualenv 3.9.7 opendata-bz</code>

-    pyenv activate opendata-bz
+    <code>pyenv activate opendata-bz</code>

-3. Install Google Chrome: Download and install Google Chrome from the official website.
+4. Install Google Chrome: Download and install Google Chrome from the official website.

-4. Install ChromeDriver: Download ChromeDriver from the official site.
+5. Install ChromeDriver: Download ChromeDriver from the official site.
 Ensure the version matches your Chrome version.
 Place the chromedriver executable in a directory included in your system's PATH or specify its location in your script.

-5. Install required Python packages: pip install --upgrade pip pip install -r requirements.txt
+6. Install required Python packages:

+    <code>pip install --upgrade pip</code>

+    <code>pip install -r requirements.txt</code>

 ## EXECUTE
 > Run as **script** (setup CONFIG_FILE if different):